Native Grasses for Ontario Gardens

 Habitat: Dry prairies, sandy hills, open woods, fields.

 Side-oats Grama is a compact, warm-season clumping grass perfect for sunny, well-draining locations.
-Known for its resilience, this native beauty thrives in dry soils and tolerates a range of soil types, provided they drain well.
+Known for its resilience, it thrives in dry soils and tolerates a range of soil types, provided they drain well.
 Its understated elegance and small stature make it a standout choice for natural landscapes where a tough, low-growing grass is needed.

 Appearance and Seasonal Interest